Jotap412/m5p-cb2-hermit-crab-2-CAN/README.md

 If you type the command "lsusb" again you should see a CAN Adapter

-> The command to list Serial Devices "ls /etc/serial/by-id/" will not show the MCU since it is now recognized as a CAN Device instead of a Serial
-> In Klipper, the .cfg file must be changed to recognize the [mcu] by "canbus_uuid:" instead of "serial:"
+> The command to list Serial Devices "ls /etc/serial/by-id/" will not show the MCU since it is now recognized as a CAN Device instead of a Serial Device.
+In Klipper, the .cfg file must be changed to recognize the [mcu] by "canbus_uuid:" instead of "serial:"

 <br/>